ajhenley/gitbook/your_first_java_program.md

 Also notice that every time we did an open curly brace, the line(s) below it had more tabs at the beginning, and the lines below close curly braces had fewer tabs.

-Okay, now save this (if you haven’t already) as FirstProg.java and save it in the “code” folder you created in Exercise 0.
+Okay, now save this (if you haven’t already) as FirstProg.java.

 Make sure the file name matches mine exactly: the ‘F’ in “First” is capitalized, the ‘P’ in “Prog” is capitalized, and everything else is lowercase.
 And there should be no spaces in the file name.
 Java will refuse to run any program with a space in the file name.
 Also make sure the filename ends in .java and not .txt.